HGNC/pfam-dom-draw/README.md

 ```
 The function has one settings that you can pass (spinnerColor) as shown above.
 The spinnerColor is the colour you want the loading spinner to be (default: #000).

+The resulting graphic will show a stylised diagram of a protein with the pfam domains.
+Hovering over a domain will create a tooltip which offers more information about the domain.
+Clicking on the domain will take you to pfam.xfam.org for that particular domain.
+You can also click on the UniProt text above the protein which will navigate you to the UniProt page for the protein.
+If a gene symbol was added also the gene symbol will appear before the UniProt accession and will navigate you to the HGNC symbol report for the gene if clicked.

 ##Acknowledgements
 Many thanks to the Pfam developers for providing a very useful REST webservice which this javascript code uses.
 Information about the Pfam REST API can be found at http://pfam.xfam.org/help#tabview=tab10.